techvoices/techvoices.github.io/src/past/index.md

 ## TechVoices Speakers

+### 2021 graduates

+  * Naomi Fleisher: Navigating Rapid Change: How I Gave Birth to Dev Testing and a Baby in 9 Months at *TestBash Home 2021* in June 16-17th 2021, mentored by [Maaret Pyhäjärvi](https://twitter.com/maaretp)

 ### 2020 graduates

   * Monika Budhiraja: 7 Strategies for faster and peaceful product releases, at *Test Leadership Conference* in June 2019, *Testingmind automation summit* in May 2020 and *Digital QA Day* in June 2020, mentored by Klaus Moritzen.